GMOD/jbrowse-components/website/docs/developer_guide.md

 - `SNPCoverageAdapter` - this adapter takes a `BamAdapter` or `CramAdapter` as a subadapter, and calculates feature coverage from it

-### Displays

-A display is a method for displaying a particular track in a particular view

-For example, we have a notion of a synteny track type, and the synteny track type has two display models

-- DotplotDisplay, which is used in the dotplot view
-- LinearSyntenyDisplay, which is used in the linear synteny view

-This enables a single track entry to be used in multiple view types e.g. if I run jbrowse add-track myfile.paf, this automatically creates a synteny track that can be opened in both a dotplot and a linear synteny view.

-Most track types only have a "linear" display available, but one more example is the VariantTrack, which has two display methods

-- LinearVariantDisplay - used in linear genome view
-- ChordVariantDisplay - used in the circular view

-### Renderers

-Renderers are a new concept in JBrowse 2, and are related to the concept of server side rendering (SSR), but can be used not just on the server but also in contexts like the web worker (e.g. the webworker can draw the features to an OffscreenCanvas).
-For more info see [creating renderers](#creating-custom-renderers)

-Example renderers: the `@jbrowse/plugin-alignments` exports several renderer types

-- `PileupRenderer` - a renderer type that renders Pileup type display of alignments fetched from the `BamAdapter`/`CramAdapter`
-- `SNPCoverageRenderer` - a renderer that draws the coverage.
-Note that this renderer derives from the wiggle renderer, but does the additional step of drawing the mismatches over the coverage track

 ### Track types

 Track types are a high level type that controls how features are drawn.
 In most